Caledonian Wood, Wood of Celyddon

 Aledon, Caledon, Caledonia, Caledoniae, Calidoine, Calydon, Celidon, Celyddon, Cylyddon

-An ancient and once-vast woodland that spanned large parts of the Scottish Highlands.
-It was one of the most significant forested areas in Britain.
-Over the centuries it gradually reduced in size due to human activities.
+The Caledonian Forest is a temperate rainforest that once covered a significant portion of the Scottish Highlands.
+This ancient and once-vast woodland was one of the most significant forested areas in Britain.
 The forest covered northern England and southern Scotland, around the area of Dumfries, Carlisle, and the River Tweed.
-By the medieval period, the forest had become fragmented, with smaller remnants scattered across the landscape.

 The Caledonian Forest held cultural and mythological importance in ancient Scottish folklore and traditions.
 It was often associated with mythical creatures and served as a backdrop for tales of ancient heroes and legends.